Get to know all about the Golden Visa to Portugal. See how the procedure is done, what types of investments you need, and how to obtain it.

 Golden Visa process: how to apply and obtain it

-Contrary to what the popular name implies, the Golden Visa is technically not a visa for Portugal, but a Residence Permit for Investment Activity also referred to as ARI.
-This means it is not issued by the Portuguese consular authorities but by the Immigration Service of Portugal, SEF.
+Contrary to what the popular name implies, the Golden Visa is technically not a visa for Portugal but a Residence Permit for Investment Activity, also referred to as ARI.
+This means it is not issued by the Portuguese consular authorities but by AIMA.

-Therefore, the process of obtaining a Golden Visa is different from the more known visas, such as Passive Income and Work.
+Therefore, obtaining a Golden Visa differs from the more known visas, such as Passive Income and Work.

 Once you fulfill all the requirements, the first step is to fill out the mandatory online pre-registration available at the official Golden Visa website, Portal ARI.